csp2022/CSP/README.md

 Project Title
 =====================
-Terraform is used to provision and manage IT Infrastructure
+This project is intended to provision infrastructure on AWS, Azure and GCP.

 Pre-Requisites
 ============================